 2. Vinyl is Not Very Thick

 Vinyl isn’t as thick as laminate or hardwood flooring.
 This can be a problem if your subfloor isn’t very sturdy.
-The thickest laminate flooring Bestlaminate carries is 5mm, almost half as thick as our sturdiest 12mm laminate flooring.
+If you’re looking for a sturdier vinyl option, you could opt for a WPC vinyl, which is generally over 5mm thick.